 - a.
-Identify the patient using hospital policy - 1) Ask the patient to state his/her name and state date of birth. - 2) Check their ID bracelet. - b.
+Identify the patient using hospital policy - 1) Call the patient's first and last name using a loud, clear voice. - 2) Ask the patient to re-state their name and state date of birth. - 3) Check their ID bracelet. - b.
 Verify the exam order - 1) Verify the correct body part to be imaged - 2) Examine procedure orders for accuracy; take corrective action if necessary - 3) Obtain and document clinical history